-When a large population of people have a disease like Parkinson’s, it’s essential to have accurate numbers of how many people have the disease, where they live and why they have it.
-This information helps researchers, healthcare professionals and even legislators determine how many resources should be allocated to addressing and treating a disease.
-Key terms, like incidence and prevalence, are often used when talking about who has PD.
+When a large population of people have a disease like Parkinson’s disease, it is essential to have an accurate understanding of how many people have the disease, where they live and why they have it.

-- Incidence: A measure of new cases arising in a population over a given period of time, typically incidence is measured as the number of people diagnosed per year.
+- Incidence: A measure of new cases arising in a population over a period of time.
+Typically, incidence is measured as the number of people diagnosed per year.

-- Prevalence: A measurement of all individuals affected by the disease at a particular time (for example, the number of people with Parkinson’s on March 19, 2018).
+- Prevalence: A measure of all individuals affected by the disease at a particular time.

 Parkinson’s Prevalence Facts

-- The study confirms that men are more likely to have Parkinson’s than women and that the number of those diagnosed with PD increases with age, regardless of sex.
+- The study confirms that men are more likely to have PD than women and that the number of those diagnosed with PD increases with age, regardless of sex.

 - The study found that the prevalence of people diagnosed with PD varies by region.
-Study researchers will now devote more time to find out how.
+Study researchers will now devote more time to finding out how.